ToeJam & Earl in Panic on Funkotron: Gameplay

 Unlike its predecessor, Panic on Funkotron is a side-scrolling platform game in which up to two players play as ToeJam and Earl as they travel across Funkotron to capture antagonistic Earthlings that had stowed away.
 Players accomplish this by using a radar to locate an Earthling's proximity (some Earthlings may be hidden in the environment) and attack them with jars in order to trap and collect them.
 Once all Earthlings have been found, the player can move on to the next level.
-Players can collect presents containing various bonuses, such as super jars, radar scans, and teleporting moves.
-Coins can be used with parking meters to trigger events in the environment or participate in minigames such as Jam Outs and Fungus Olympics.
+Players can collect presents containing various bonuses, such as super jars, radar scans and teleporting moves.
+Coins can be used with parking meters to trigger events in the environment or participate in mini-games such as Jam Outs and Fungus Olympics.
 Players can also enter gateways leading to the Hyper Funk Zone, where the player must avoid obstacles in order to earn more presents.
 Hidden throughout the game are ten objects belonging to Lamont the Funkapotamus; collecting all of which will earn the player the best ending upon completion.